kharism/hoboexcel/README.md

 - Reading Example is in testImport2
 - Writing example is in testMain.
 - Reading functionality need temporary directory
 - Concurency is not yet tested.
+- Now support export to multiple sheet(s), Example is in testMultiSheetExport